paulhamsh/Dalek-Head-Control/README.md

 ## Exploring the full head circuit board

 The circuit board for controlling the whole head comes in issue 12.
 This has twp connectors for the lights, two connectors for motors and one for the eye light.
 Plus a power / control connector.
-It has two ICs (U3 and U3) which are probably L9110S motor controllers.
+It has two ICs (U3 and U3) which are L9110S motor controllers.

 ## How to control the features